Lionel Messi Profile

 |Born||Jun 24, 1987|

-With more goals than Pele, six Ballon d'Or awards - the most in its history - and Barcelona's most decorated player in its history, Lionel Messi is one of soccer's greatest to have graced the pitch.
+With more goals than Pele, seven Ballon d'Or awards and being the most decorated player in Barcelona's history, World Cup winner Lionel Messi is a football legend.

-Messi has spent all of his professional career at Barcelona and since 2004, he has won 34 major trophies with the Catalan club, including four UEFA Champions League titles.
-He is the all-time top goalscorer in La Liga, with his nearest rival being Cristiano Ronaldo in second place with 311 goals - more than 140 behind Messi.
+He won 34 major trophies with the Catalan club, including four UEFA Champions League titles.
+He is the all-time top goalscorer in La Liga, with his nearest rival being Cristiano Ronaldo in second place with 311 goals - more than 160 behind Messi.
 The Argentine is also the record-holder for most hat-tricks in La Liga history with 36.

 With the national side, Messi is Argentina's all-time top goalscorer.
 He began his international career in 2005 and in doing so became the youngest player to represent the South American country at the age of 17.

-Since being named captain in 2011, Messi has led Argentina to three consecutive finals from 2014 to 2016, although he has never lifted a major trophy, with defeats in the 2014 FIFA World Cup to Germany and back-to-back losses in the Copa America.
+Messi led Argentina to three consecutive finals from 2014 to 2016, suffering defeats in the 2014 FIFA World Cup to Germany and back-to-back losses in the Copa America.
+However, he broke his trophy drought in 2021 when Argentina beat host nation Brazil 1-0 to lift the Copa America.

 A Barcelona legend